ttr/tld-fireAddons/README.md

 "Burnout ratio" sets how much of "Embers max time" would be burned in 1 hour if fire temperature is 80C or above.
 This calculated ratio feeds into previous.
 "Water fire cooldown" means how many deg (C) will be reduced per each 250ml water added to fire.

+Embers timer is showed in hover card, next to burn time.
+Thanks to [Digitalzombie](https://github.com/DigitalzombieTLD) for help with hover card.

 ## Notes / Issues.
 Some code was based off [Deus13](https://github.com/Deus13/) [Fire_RV mod](https://github.com/Deus13/Fire_RV)